Guiwoo/nuber-eats-backend/README.md

     - 3. make forRoot on Static service

     - 4. MiddleWare for getting token from user

       - Same like Express haritance from nextmiddleware use req,res,next
       - after function done have to add next() before closing bracket
       - App module implements nestmodule configure
       - consumer.apply(JwtMiddleware).forRoutes

+      - If you wanna apply all routes ?

-      - or can use app.use(middleware name) on main.ts
+        - can use app.use(middleware name) on main.ts
+        - Not working if you are using class

+      - verify that token in headers
+      - share the request graphql

+        - set a user on header with decoded token
+        - in grpahql module add context
+        - can call it reservers anywhere @context

+          - will call every signle request

+        - guard